-Celtic practice honors a time when life centered on the crop cycles.
+Imbolc falls mid-winter and is a time to celebrate the harbingers of the next season, such as crocus sprouting through the snow.
+It’s an ancient Celtic holiday, and Celtic practice honors a time when life centered on the crop cycles.
 Our ancestors’ lives revolved around the growth and harvest of crops they grew.
-They celebrated the first signs of spring on Imbolc and gave thanks for the coming of crops that would bring abundance, opportunity, and nourishment.
-Spring brings a growth of our hopes, nourishment of our dreams, birth to our projects and offerings in the world.
-Imbolc falls mid-winter and is a time to celebrate the harbingers of the next season, such as crocus sprouting through the snow.
-In this blog, I’ll share how Imbolc reminds us that warmer, lighter days are ahead.
+They celebrated the first signs of spring on Imbolc and gave thanks for the coming of crops that would bring abundance, nourishment, and the opportunity for growth.
+The promise of spring reflects the growth of our hopes, nourishment of our dreams, and birth to new projects and offerings in the world.

 Brigid, like Hestia and Vesta, is a goddess of the eternal flame – the fire within that burns even in the darkest of places, on the coldest of nights.
 In the olden days in Europe, they would light fires on Imbolc, creating huge blazes.
-That’s what Imbolc is to me – the fanning of my flame, the reminder of my inner fire, and a burst of energy to clear out and clean up.
+To me, Imbolc means the fanning of my flame, a reminder of my inner fire, and a burst of energy to clear out and clean up.
 The besom or broom is one of the symbols of Imbolc because it’s figuratively a time of sweeping out old patterns to usher in what is new, fresh, and productive.

 Thank you, Brigid, for your invitation to the Great Return, for simplicity and beauty, the flowers that grow under your feet – the still waters, the wide rivers, and the flowering blossoms of spring that will eventually yield their bounty of fruits.
 A’ho to your flame and your courage.
 I encourage each of you to embrace the hearth fire within and explore the uncharted expanses of your heart.
 Sweep out what isn’t serving you, and get ready to welcome the promise of spring with a spirit that is energized from winter rest.